SEM329 - Materials Selection and Performance

 SEM212 and SEM223

 Campus: 2 x 1 hour classes per week, 1 x 1 hour seminar per week.
-Students must attend and participate in compulsory activities for this unit at scheduled sessions on multiple days during the trimester.
+Students are required to attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

 Topics to be addressed in this unit include:

 - Materials selection and its impacts on the environment: Material related eco-issues, materials embodied energy and carbon footprint, life-cycle assessment and the environment and eco-informed material choice.

 - Environmental effects on materials performance and selection: Corrosion and materials degradation, stress corrosion cracking, corrosion fatigue and corrosive wear, corrosion control techniques, failure analysis, prevention and control.

 - Case studies and projects using materials performance index and materials selection tools.